 - Enter your Point Mapping data to link local coordinates to geographic coordinates.

-You can type coordinates manually or copy and paste values from a trusted source (such as WGS84 or published EPSG definitions).
+You can type coordinates manually or copy and paste values from your localization file.

 - A minimum of three points is required to define the transformation.